ustunb/reachml/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2308.12820-b31b1b.svg)](https://arxiv.org/abs/2308.12820)
 [![CI](https://github.com/ustunb/reachml/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/ustunb/reachml/actions/workflows/ci.yml)

-Library for recourse verification and the accompanying code for the paper "[Prediction without Preclusion: Recourse Verification with Reachable Sets](https://arxiv.org/abs/2308.12820)" (ICLR 2024 Spotlight).
+`reach-ml` is a library for recourse verification.

-*Recourse* is the ability of a decision subject to change a negative prediction about themselves issued by a predictive model. *Recourse verification* aims to tell, for a given predictive model, decision subject, and a specification of their feasible actions, whether there exists any action that flips the decision from negative to positive.
+## Background

-## Getting Started
+*Recourse* is the ability of a decision subject to change the prediction of a machine learning model through actions on its features. *Recourse verification* aims to tell if a decision subject is assigned a prediction that is fixed.

-### Installing the Library
+## Installation

 The library relies on [IBM CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio).
 As of time of writing, the free version of CPLEX has two issues: (1) it does not work well with **Mac M1 architecture**, and (2) it has a limit on the number of constraints compared to the